 Picking them out

 The chicks had just gotten there and couldn’t have been more than 48 hours old.
-I very carefully picked three Crevcouers and one Golden-Laced polish.
-I intentionally avoided the silver laced and white crested varieties because my rooster will not allow white/brightly speckled hens in the flock. 😯 The chicks in the bin were all to small and there was a considerable number that where sickly looking… To me, that doesn’t matter.
-I need the goofy ones.
-I would say it is wise to pick healthy chicks to save yourself from heartbreak… Me, on the other hand, If anything, I need the small, rejected, runty creatures.
-I have experienced what it is like to loose the ones you love… but the ones that live and love back for a time are well worth it.
+I very carefully picked three black Crevecoeurs and one Golden-Laced Polish.
+I intentionally avoided the silver laced and white crested varieties because my rooster (at the time) did allow white/brightly speckled hens in the flock. 😯 The chicks in the bin were all to small and there was a considerable number that where not in the greatest of shape… To me, that doesn’t matter.
+I have always been drawn to the ones that don’t have as much of a chance.
+I would say it is wise to pick healthy chicks to save yourself from the trouble… Me, on the other hand, If anything, I need goofy ones.
+I have experienced what it is like to loose the ones you care about… but the ones that you get to keep for a time are well worth it.

 Getting the Peeps Set up